 People like Henry are a unique breed.
 Individuals who are born ready and demand a lot more from their rides than simply going from point A to B. They are seekers of the next great adventure that can only be found on the open road.
 Their Ford Rangers are not mere machines, but a partner that opens new worlds and discovers new landscapes.
 Are you one of them?
 What’s your Ford Ranger story?

 If you have your own Ford Ranger story to share, you can do so by posting your photo with your Ranger—accompanied by a short caption that describes what you love about your pickup truck—using the hashtag #MyFordRanger.
 Get a chance to be featured on TopGear.com.ph with your #MyFordRanger story.

 Experience the Ford Ranger today.
-Sign up for a test drive of the Ford Ranger now.
+Visit the Ford Ranger page for more information.